 Unless you are a DIY, fashion, or food blogger, chances are you will need to use stock images for your site.
 You certainly cannot just “Google” to find what you need to use.

 There are some free sites you can use, but to be honest, it is best to invest money in paid images.
-Using paid images ensures you have the rights to use the images on your site.
+Using paid images ensures you have the right to use the photos on your site.

 The rates vary, but if you can score a great deal, you may be able to get 100 images through DepositPhotos for just $49, making them only $0.49 each.